saascipes/file-watcher-data-pipline/README.md

 When the File Watcher job tasks are complete, click "Monitor" in the menu bar.
 You should see a job instance for each of your input files, e.g. "Analyze file - [s3 file path]".
 You can click the "Monitor" link for each job to monitor the progress.
 It will take a minute or so for the EC2 instance created in the File Watcher job to come up and for the SaaSGlue Agent to start up.
 Click "Agents" in the menu bar to watch for the new Agent to connect.
 This will take a minute or so.

 When the new Agent appears in the list, click "Monitor" from the menu bar and click on the "Monitor" link next to the running File Analyzer job.
-When the task completes you should see a list of the words in the input file followed by the number of occurrences of the word.
+After the Agent starts to run the task, you can click the "Anaylyze file" link to see the detailed script output.
+When the task completes click the "stdout" link next to the "analyze file" step and you should see a list of the words in the input file followed by the number of occurrences of the word.
 E.g.

     [fully 1]
     [worlds 1]